kshitijahande/Hate-Detection/README.md

 ## About this project

 - This project will help identify potential hate texts from non-hateful ones.
 - You can type a message or comment in the input box in UI and hit submit.
-It will then display either 'This comment is hurtful' or 'GOOD JOB 😺 !
+It will then display either 'This comment is hurtful' or 'GOOD JOB!
 Please continue spreading love 💌 !' based on harshness of the language used.
 - This feature can be  further enhanced to prevent the user from posting such comments and completely avoid the hastle of blocking a user and establish respectful boundaries.
 - Its a plug and play feature, it can be integrated with your website user suggesion or comment box in a jiffy 🏃

-## Road-map 🗺️
+## Road-map
 <!-- - Collect data from HateSpeech.org
 - Clean data, remove punctuations, emojis, special characters and store this clean data aside
 - Perform data analysis